winneon/docker-bittorrent/README.md

 ### rTorrent

 To use [rTorrent] via a CLI, run the following command.
 This is not recommended for anyone other than experienced users.
-If you used the [Docker Compose] installation method, replace `bittorrent` with the container name that [Docker Compose] generated.
+If you used the [Docker Compose] installation method, replace the word`bittorrent` with the container name that [Docker Compose] generated.

 ```bash
 $ docker exec -it bittorrent screen -r rtorrent